-Following the Expert Committee meeting, a report will be prepared to summarize the committee's assessment of the facility and to provide feedback to the administrative institution.
+Following the Expert Committee meeting, CFI staff will draft a report to summarize the committee's assessment of the facility and to provide feedback to the administrative institution.
 The report will include the committee's assessment of the degree to which CFI funding has enabled the facility to meet the competition objectives to date and the recommended level of CFI funding for the 2020-23 period.
-If the overall demand for CFI funds exceeds the resources available, the CFI will ask Expert Committees to provide options to fit within the overall fund envelope.